msoumik78/msoumik78.github.io/_posts/2017-10-20-OO-design-Creational.markdown

 ---

-## Creational Patern
+## Creational Paterns
+These patterns describe the best practices related to object creation - how they should be created, where they should be created in order to build a loosely couple well designed software.

 # Singleton -
-Ensures that only 1 instance of a class gets created.
-Ways of creating a singleton:
+This pattern ensures that only 1 object of a class gets created (per JVM) and hence it is about **how to create only one object of a class**.
+So below are how you can create singletons:
-* Having a private constructor and a pulic static getInstance() method which creates an object and returns the object to the caller.
+* Having a private constructor and a pulic static getInstance() method which creates an object and returns the object to the caller.Following is a code snippet of a double checked locking for creating singleton objects and it is also performant and perfect for a multi threaded environment (like web applications):
-* The above option can potentially create multiple objects in a multithreaded environment and hence getInstance() method should be synchronized.
-This will ensure that only 1 instance gets created even in a multi threaded environment.
-However synchronizing all access to the getInstance() method can degrade performance.

-* To avoid the performance degrade , a double checked locking (and also making the _instance variable marked as volatile) can be used as descibed below:
 {% highlight ruby %}
    public Object getInstance() {
       if (_instance == null) {